Physical Origin of the Universal Three-body Parameter in Atomic Efimov Physics: Interpretation of the three-body repulsion

-To explain the repulsive barrier, one needs an energetic argument.
-Since the repulsion does not arise from the interaction energy (as exemplified by the purely attractive pairwise potentials), it must have a kinetic origin.
-Our calculation shows that the repulsion originates from the nonadiabatic kinetic term $Q_{00}$ in Eq.~(\ref{eq:ThreeBodyPotential}), while the first term remains attractive (it becomes repulsive only at shorter hyperradii).
-The nonadiabatic kinetic term is indeed a positive definite quantity,
+One might think that the repulsive barrier is a consequence of the hard-core repulsion in the two-body potential, as suggested in Ref.~\citep{Sorensen2012}.
+However, this is not the case since it occurs also for the soft van der Waals potential which has no repulsive core and is purely attractive.
+Another counter-intuitive observation is that the depth of the three-body potential $U_{0}$ remains relatively stable as the two-body potential is made deeper and deeper.
+Our calculation shows that the adiabatic contribution $\lambda_{0}(R)/R^{2}$ in Eq.~(\ref{eq:ThreeBodyPotential}) gets indeed deeper, but is compensated by the purely repulsive nonadiabatic term $Q_{00}$.
+The fact that the nonadiabatic kinetic energy is indeed repulsive at large distance can be understood by rewriting $Q_{00}$ as

-owing to the normalisation of $\tilde{\Phi}_{0}$, and the fact that $\tilde{\Phi}_{0}$ can be chosen to be real.
-Since $Q_{00}$ has to vanish at large distance, it must be repulsive.
-This nonadiabatic kinetic energy comes from a change in the hyperangular wavefunction $\tilde{\Phi}_{0}$ with respect to the hyperradius.
-To visualise this, we use $\tilde{\Phi}_{0}$ to plot in Fig.~\ref{fig:ProbabilityDensity} the probability density of finding a particle 3 for a given separation $r_{12}$ of the two other particles 1 and 2,
+using the normalisation of $\tilde{\Phi}_{0}$ and the fact that it can be chosen to be real.
+This shows that $Q_{00}$ is positive and since it has to vanish at large distance, it must be repulsive (if one excludes unlikely oscillations at infinitely large distance).

+Equation (\ref{eq:NonadiabaticKineticEnergy}) shows that the nonadiabatic kinetic energy $Q_{00}$ arises from a change in the hyperangular wave function $\tilde{\Phi}_{0}$ with respect to the hyperradius, i.e. from a change in the probability distribution of the shape of the three-body system as a function of its size.
+To visualise this change, we use $\tilde{\Phi}_{0}$ to plot in Fig.~\ref{fig:ProbabilityDensity} the probability density of finding a particle 3 for a given separation $r_{12}$ of the two other particles 1 and 2,